siwoolee89/Siwoo_BlueStampPortfolio/index.md

 # Floor Cleaning Robot
-A robot that cleans up the floor for me because I hate cleaning myself!
+A robot that cleans up the floor for me because I hate cleaning my room!
+We have a roomba at my house, and it has been extremely helpful.
+So, I thought making my own to personally use for my room would be great to have.
+It will be able to move and also detect objects to maneuver around them.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|